amirkeren/workshop-short/README.md

 1. Go to the [monitor screen](https://console.ng.bluemix.net/openwhisk/dashboard) and note the Activity Log on the right

-2. Go to the web applicaton you deployed earlier and proceed to add a new phrase
+2. Go to the Cloudant instance you created (you can find it in your [dashboard](https://console.ng.bluemix.net/dashboard/services)), select it and click "Launch" on the "Manage" tab

+3. Select the "phrases" database and click on the "plus" sign next to "All Documents" and choose "New Doc"

+4. Enter some phrase in English in the following form - `{ "_id": "<SOME_ENGLISH_PHRASE>" }`

-3. Refresh the Activity Log and you should see the entire sequence was triggered due to the change in the "phrases" DB and the translation of the new phrase you added appears as the output
+5. Refresh the Activity Log and you should see the entire sequence was triggered due to the change in the "phrases" DB and the translation of the new phrase you added appears as the output

-4. Go to the Cloudant instance you created (you can find it in your [dashboard](https://console.ng.bluemix.net/dashboard/services)), select it and click "Launch" on the "Manage" tab

-5. Select the "translation" database and you should see the translation of the phrase you entered stored in the database as a new document
+6. Go back to the Cloudant managemnt console and this time select the "translation" database.
+You should see the translation of the phrase you entered stored in the database as a new document